projectcalico/calico/v3.9/getting-started/kubernetes/hardway/install-typha.md

 We set `TYPHA_CLIENTCN` to `calico-node` which is the common name we will use on the certificate `calico/node` will use in the next lab.

-Verify Typha is up an running with three instances
+Verify Typha is up an running with three instances (NOTE: all typha pods bind to a host port, as described above.
+IF you have less then 3 nodes in your cluster, some typha instances will not be up).

 ```
 kubectl get pods -l k8s-app=calico-typha -n kube-system
 ```

-Result:
+Typical Result (For a cluster with 3+ nodes):

 ```
 NAME                            READY   STATUS    RESTARTS   AGE